Tell us here.

 When Mike was in high school, he job shadowed a fourth-grade teacher named Mark Novara.

-Thanks in large part to Mark’s glowing praise for his alma mater, Lakeland College, Mike applied, was accepted and exceled.
+Thanks in large part to Mark’s glowing praise for his alma mater, Lakeland, Mike applied, was accepted and exceled.
 But it gets better.
 After graduating in 2011 with a degree in early education, Mike secured a job teaching fourth grade in his hometown, Kingsford.
 The classroom he inherited was the same one he had job shadowed in more than five years earlier.

 “Teaching youngsters in my hometown is a dream come true,” says Mike.